lava-x/next-antd-skeleton/README.md

 ## Cypress

+`yarn dev` to run the app first to test locally.

 `yarn cypress:open` to start Cypress.
 It will take a while to verify for the first time.
 Run the command again after verification completes.

+If you want test another environment(not localhost), change the `baseUrl` in `cypress.json`

 ### Best Practices